-Helmets for Light Powered Vehicles
+Helmets for Micromobility Vehicles

-Summary: If you use a bicycle helmet for a powered vehicle traveling 20 mph (32 kph) or more, you are taking a greater risk than most bicyclists that the helmet will not be adequate for the type of crash you should expect.
+Summary: If you use a bicycle helmet for a micromobility powered vehicle traveling 20 mph (32 kph) or more, you are taking a greater risk than most bicyclists that the helmet will not be adequate for the type of crash you should expect.
 For reasons explained below we recommend a light motorcycle helmet instead.
 For low speed powered scooters, CPSC recommends a bicycle helmet.

 Powered ScootersPowered scooters are a different class of vehicle.
 They are not as fast as motorbikes and motorscooters because they are not stable enough to travel that fast!
-The Consumer Product Safety Commission has issued an advisory recommending the use of bicycle helmets for riding powered scooters, along with knee and elbow pads.
+The Consumer Product Safety Commission issued an advisory recommending the use of bicycle helmets for riding powered scooters, along with knee and elbow pads.
 In 2006 they issued another recommendation that bicycle helmets are fine for low powered motorized scooters.

 StandardsThere is no US government standard for light powered vehicles other than the DOT motorcycle helmet standard.
 The CPSC bicycle helmet standard is required by law for bicycle helmets.

 The Netherlands published their NTA 8776 ebike helmet standard in 2016.
 It has more stringent requirements than the European bike helmet standard, the CPSC bike standard, Snell's bike helmet standards or any of the ASTM bike standards.
 Coverage is greater by far, impact velocities are substantially higher and the permissible g level is set at 250g rather than the US 300g.
 Here is a copy of the standard.

-This page was revised or reformatted on: February 22, 2019.
+This page was revised on: October 3, 2020.